sandeepmaheswaram/qemu_arm64linux/README.md

 To do this as quick as possible we will use default configuration for qemu.
 To cross-compile Linux you need to know two things:

 $ cd linux-5.15.141

 $ make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- defconfig

- .config file will be generated after this .
+.config file will be generated after this.
 We can further customize and disable unncessary configs by running below command

 $ make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- menuconfig